Bored Panda works better on our iPhone app

 ADVERTISEMENT

-People are biased, and even if you deny it, human beings tend to judge others based on how they look.
-The so-called ‘pretty privilege’ and halo effect have very real, tangible effects on people’s lives.
+People are biased, and even if you deny it, they tend to judge others based on their appearance.
+The so-called ‘pretty privilege’ and halo effect have a real, tangible impact on people’s lives.
 Often, it’s only after losing the privileges that you had that you realize they existed in the first place.

-Redditor u/Cool-Wear-8826 opened up on the ‘Confession’ subreddit about how she became a better person when she lost her pretty privilege and later regained it.
-Her honest post went viral, and a lot of internet users found it very relatable.
-You’ll find the full story as you scroll down.
-We reached out to the author of the story, u/Cool-Wear-8826, and she was kind enough to answer our questions and shed some light on the sensitive topic.
+Redditor u/Cool-Wear-8826 opened up on the ‘Confession’ subreddit about how she became better when she lost her pretty privilege and later regained it.
+Her honest post went viral, and many internet users found it relatable.
+You’ll find the whole story as you scroll down.
+We contacted the story’s author, u/Cool-Wear-8826, and she was kind enough to answer our questions and shed some light on the sensitive topic.
 Read on for Bored Panda’s full interview with her.

 RELATED: